Guidelines

 • 2018 International Residential Code and its Appendices

-Com-Check is required to be submitted with the plans for the applicable project.
+COMchecks are required to be submitted with the plans for the applicable project.
+COMchecks that may be required are as follows: Envelope, Mechanical, Interior Lighting, and Exterior Lighting.

-All plans for new construction, tenant build outs and renovations must contain the following code information and the manner in which compliance has been achieved:
+All plans for new construction, additions, tenant buildouts, and renovations must contain the following code information and the manner in which compliance has been achieved:

 • All applicable codes